zelanko/sql-docs.pt-br/docs/database-engine/availability-groups/windows/use-the-add-replica-to-availability-group-wizard-sql-server-management-studio.md

 ---
-title: Adicionar uma réplica a um grupo de disponibilidade usando o assistente no SSMS – SQL Server ms.description: Add a replica to an Always On availability group using the wizard found in SQL Server Management Studio. ms.custom: seodec18 ms.date: 05/17/2016 ms.prod: sql ms.reviewer: ''
+title: Adicionar réplica a um grupo de disponibilidade (SSMS) ms.description: Add a replica to an Always On availability group using the wizard found in SQL Server Management Studio. ms.custom: seo-lt-2019 ms.date: 05/17/2016 ms.prod: sql ms.reviewer: ''